apivideo/api.video-php-client/README.md

 #### Chunks

-The video is automatically split into 1 Mb chunks.
+The video is automatically split into 50 Mb chunks.

 To modify the size of the chunks, fill in the last argument `$contentRange` as follows:

 - `bytes 0-{size}/0` where `{size}` is the size of the chunk.

 For example : `bytes 0-500000/0` for 500 Kb chunks.

+The chunks size value must be between 5 Mb and 128mb.

 ## API Endpoints